jimwinquist/vehicle-detection/README.md

 One of the more challenging parts of doing vehicle deteciton was in trying to eliminate the large number of false positives that occured in the sliding window search.
 To eliminate these, I first tried to make sure that the region of interest where I was searching was constrained to the road surface.
 I chose global values for the search space, but in the future I would like to experiment with deriving these values dynamically using the lane finding process that I've developed.

-Ultimately I searched on two scales using YUV 1-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided the following result.
+Ultimately I searched on 5 scales using YUV color space, 1-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided the following result.

 Below is an example of the raw detections for a test image: